stujo/agile-git-workflow/README.md

 ```

 ##Complete your Feature
+__OPTIONAL__ Skip rebase/squash if you are just getting started with git

 Once you have completed your feature you may wish to squash some of your commits together so that your feature can be seen as single commit in the remote repo

 * Begin the squash: